gbmhunter/blog/content/programming/signal-processing/filtering/_index.md

 <p>$$ y[i] = \frac{1}{M} \sum\limits_{j=-(M-1)/2}^{+(M-1)/2} x[i+j] $$</p>

 Symmetric simple moving averages require `\(N\)` to be odd, so that there is an equal number of points either side.
-One disadvantage of a symmetric filter is that you have to know data points that occur after the point in interest, and therefore is not real time.
+One disadvantage of a symmetric filter is that you have to know data points that occur after the point in interest, and therefore it is not real time (i.e. _non-casual_).

 When treating a simple moving average filter as a FIR, the coefficients are all equal.
 The order of the filter is 1 less than the value you divide each value by.
 The coefficients are given by the following equation: